cpske/ISP/assignment/week15/bug-bounty.md

 ## Testing and Reporting

 1. Test as many other apps as you want to find defects and earn bug bounties.

-   - The first report of a confirmed, unique defect earns 1 point.
-2. **Report Defects** in 2 places:
-   - First, open an issue on team's project repository.
-     1. describe the problem
-     2. include information on **how to reproduce the problem**
+2. **Reporting Defects**:  See instruction on the "Bug Bounty" spreadsheet.
-     3. helpful: include screenshot(s) showing the problem
-   - Second, add a row to the Google spreadsheet at <http://bit.ly/isp-project-testing> on the "Bug Reports" page.
-Include:
-     1. your name
-     2. project name
-     3. defect category (categories are in the bug reporting sheet)
-     4. link to issue on Github
-     5. brief description of defect
-4. Wait for team to **confirm the bug**.
-If they do not confirm within 2 days, email the instructor.
-5. No points for finding defects in your own application.
-But you should report issues anyway.

 ## Earn Bug Bounty Points

-The first person to report each confirmed, unique "bug" or "defect" related to functionality will earn 1 point.
-Points count as extra homework score.
+The first person to report each confirmed, unique "bug" or "defect" related to functionality or installation earns 1 point.
+Security defects earn 2 points.
+Usability, Appearance, and Other defects earn 1 point if deemed significant by instructor.

 The person who finds the most defects will earn an extra 5 points.

-## Other Defects (No Bounty But Please Report)

-Please report the following, even though they don't earn bug points.

-- spelling mistakes
-- confusing navigation
-- non-intuitive behavior (app behaves differently from what users would normally experience in a web app).
+Points count as an extra homework score.

 ## Validation by Development Team